dongli12/FeatureLearning/README.md

 ### Usage

 1. Extract low-level features (Fisher Vectors).

     ```
     >> prepare_data
     >> extract_features
     ```
+   Note:
+   1) You may set different params to extract FV features for different datasets, e.g., totalFeatLimit and numImg in compute_dense.m.
+   2) We resize the image to 256*256 to extract FV features (L32 of compute_dense.m in feature.zip).
+   3) It takes a few days to extract features for the ImageNet 1M images with parallelization.

 2. Mine constraints.